MaxMaelicke/WDI_HPI_blog_post/README.md

 ### Presentation

-The Jupyter Notebook __"03_Correlation GDP HPI"__ and the notebooks starting with __"04_Multiple Linear Regression"__ provide correlation matrices which are created with seaborn.
-They are then saved into into jpg files to be included in the blog article on medium.
+The Jupyter Notebook _"03_Correlation GDP HPI"_ and the notebooks starting with _"04_Multiple Linear Regression"_ provide correlation matrices which are created with seaborn.
+They are then saved into into jpg files to be included in the blog article on Medium.

 My Blog Post can be found on Medium (so far only the draft as my account is too new to publish): https://medium.com/@max_58709/is-gdp-a-meaningful-measure-for-the-well-being-of-a-country-and-its-citizens-283aa23130f9